jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

 # Coravel

-He came across [Coravel](https://github.com/jamesmh/coravel/blob/master/README.md) - which is a near-zero config open source library for .NET Core developers.
+One day he came across [Coravel](https://github.com/jamesmh/coravel/blob/master/README.md) - which is a near-zero config open source library for .NET Core developers.

 Coravel focuses on helping developers get their web applications up-and-running fast - without compromising code quality.
-Features like task scheduling, queuing, caching, event broadcasting, etc. are available right out-of-the-box.
+It has easy-to-use features like:

+- Task scheduling
+- Queuing
+- Caching
+- Event broadcasting
+- and more!

 Because it's written specifically as a set of tools for .NET Core, it takes advantage of native features - such as full support for the built-in dependency injection services.